shrop/os-app-configs/shrop-macbookair.md

 * Set the "Computer Name" and "Local Hostname" in "Sharing"
 * Turn on "Dock hiding"
+* Turn on "Remote Management" for "suaritadmin"
+  * Check on all remote management options
   * Turn on "Show Remote Management status in menu bar"
-* Turn on "Remote Management"
 * Turn on "Remote Login" for all users
 * Show "displays" options in the "menu bar"
 * Configure Cisco VPN